Candlelight Sunday Supper in the Archives

 World Council of Alumni at 50th Anniversary Candlelight Sunday Supper dinner, 1974 / I-House Archives

 This past year, while challenging, has allowed us to reflect on and appreciate the things that matter the most.
-As the Lead Archivist for International House, a mission-driven organization with over 500 linear feet of records, I am surrounded by engaging content.
-However, as the academic year ends and we say goodbye to what I consider to be the most remarkable and resilient group of residents, I think it is appropriate to highlight one of International House’s sacred traditions.
+As the academic year ends and we say goodbye to a most remarkable and resilient group of residents, we take this opportunity to highlight one of International House’s sacred traditions.

 The Candlelight Sunday Supper at the end of each year is one of the most memorable moments of the I-House experience that ceremonially closes a period of sharing stories and knowledge with friends from many parts of the world.
 The idea began with International House founder Florence Edmonds.
 In the Spring of 1913, Florence was the chairman of the Bronx YWCA membership committee and had completed the most extensive membership campaign in New York City.
 At the event celebrating their success, she held a lit candle and wore draping, white cloth.
 One by one, YWCA members dressed in similar attire approached Florence and lit their candles from her flame.

 Harry Edmonds (left) at Candlelight Sunday Supper, 1968 / I-House Archives

 Feeling excited and inspired, Florence shared this experience with her husband, Harry.
 The year prior, the pair had founded the Intercollegiate Cosmopolitan Club, the predecessor to International House.
 The Intercollegiate Cosmopolitan Club was a social organization that provided members with unique events and programming to cultivate and promote international friendships.
 To encourage international students to meet with each other and Americans alike, the club hosted events such as Sunday Suppers, dances, receptions, etc., at Earl Hall at Columbia University.